callawaycloud/sfdx-git-packager/README.md

 To add tests

 1. unpack the test repo `npm run tgu`
-2. go to the test project `cd test/integration/project`
+1. go to the test project `cd test/integration/project`
+1. run `git reset --hard` to bring everything back
-3. create a branch off of `master`, make the mods you want to test, and commit
+1. create a branch off of `master`, make the mods you want to test, and commit
-4. generate the expected output `npm run gen`
+1. generate the expected output `npm run gen`
-5. check the contents of `test/integration/output` matches what you'd expect for your change (make sure to check there are no other unexpected changes!)
+1. check the contents of `test/integration/output` matches what you'd expect for your change (make sure to check there are no other unexpected changes!)
-6. pack the test repo back up `npm run tgp`
+1. pack the test repo back up `npm run tgp`

 ## Disclaimer